10-5-pursuit/lab-github/questions.md

 3. **Can you explain the difference between 'git' and 'GitHub'?**

    \`\`\`
+   Git is a version control system to track changes in code while Githun is a web-based hosting service for git repos.
    \`\`\`

 4. **What is the significance of the 'README.md' file in a GitHub repository?**